 There is no coverage gap for Signature Advantage Plan.
-Once you leave the Initial Coverage Stage, you move on to the Catastrophic Coverage Stage.
-See Section 7 for information about your coverage in the Catastrophic Coverage Stage.
+Once you leave the Initial Coverage Stage, you move on to the Catastrophic Coverage Stage (see Section 7).

 SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs